qBraid/qBraid/README.md

 ### QbraidProvider

-Run experiements using on-demand simulators provided by qBraid using the `qbraid.runtime.QbraidProvider`.
-You can get a Python list of device objects using:
+Run experiements using on-demand simulators provided by qBraid.
+Retrieve a list of available devices:

 ```python
 from qbraid.runtime import QbraidProvider